andreysolovyev381/zip_in_cpp/readme.md

 ## Zip in C++
 ### Reasoning and Some info
 I like small useful snippets, like this one.
 Let myself have an entertaining night while coding this exercise.
 - Standard and Compilers: works like a charm in 17 and 20 (in case you are not yet in 23, but when you are there, you should take a look at [respective page at cppref](https://en.cppreference.com/w/cpp/ranges/zip_view)).
-Anyway, this impl is compiled by gcc and clang for Linux and by something for Windows (thanks to Github Actions).
+Anyway, this impl is compiled by gcc and clang for Linux.
 - Dependencies: header only, STL only.
 - It is tested - see the file.
 - Iterator's big five is properly defined in the class: value_type, reference, difference_type, pointer, iterator_category.
 So other C++ code will consider this zip_iterator as an iterator as well.